How to get more replies to your direct messages on LinkedIn

 - Oct 19, 2024

-If you're like many small business owners, you wish you could reliably get responses to the direct messages that you send on LinkedIn.
-You're tired of your direct messages getting ignored.
+If you're like many consultants, you wish you could get responses to the direct messages that you send on LinkedIn.
+It's frustrating when you spend time figuring out who to message, only to have the messages you send ignored.

 Strategy 1) Make your messages personal.

-Prospects can spot a generic or copy-and-pasted message instantly, which degrades trust and reduces the response rate.
+Prospects can spot a generic or copy-and-pasted message instantly, and that degrades trust and reduces your response rate.

-When sending messages, mention something specific about your prospect's business and ask thoughtful questions that shows genuine interest.
-Pay careful attention to what they said, and respond to it.
+When sending messages, mention something specific about your prospect's business and ask thoughtful questions that show genuine interest.
+Pay careful attention to what they said to you, and respond to that.
 Your goal is to sound like a human, not a robot, which builds trust and makes people more likely to respond.

-If you're stuck with what to say, picture you're at a conference or in-person event and what you'd say to a prospect there and adapt that for your online message.
+If you're stuck with what to say, picture you're at a conference or in-person event and what you'd say to a prospect there, and adapt it for your online message.
 Feel free to borrow and customize either of these templates:

 Hi (first name), I noticed that (something specific about the prospect).
 How has that been going?